elsolenllamas/atomic-styleguide-grunt-sass/README.md

 # Atomic Design Styleguide based on grunt sass

-The idea of this project is generate a Styleguide following the Atomic Design manifest.
+The idea of this project is generate a Styleguide following the Atomic Design manifest, with a mobile first approach.

 - Node with Express JS
 - Grunt (as task manager)